 I am notorious for using what I already have on hand so when I thought about lining the inside, my first thought was landscape fabric.
 But I didn’t have any.

-About this time in a project, I often take a walk around my workshop or craft room and think as I look at my supplies on hand.
+About this time in a project, I often take a walk around my workshop or sewing and craft room and think as I look at my supplies on hand.
 Wa-la – I had a leftover piece of drop cloth from another project!

-Keeping the tape on the role, I taped small sections at a time being sure to catch the fabric and stick it to the metal.
+Keeping the tape on the roll, I taped small sections at a time being sure to catch the fabric and stick it to the metal.

 This took some patience.
 Gorilla Tape sticks to everything and especially hands!!

-As I moved around the top edge of the seeder, I realized the fabric might sag when I added the dirt and the plants.
+As I moved around the top edge of the seed spreader, I realized the fabric might sag when I added the dirt and the plants.
 There is a mechanism that turns when the wheels turn that helps to disperse the seed.
 Sorry, but I didn’t get an image of that.
 I was concerned that the fabric could get tangled in it.

 I pulled back one corner and added a piece of cardboard I had on hand.
 That would add some stability to the liner.
 Then I resumed taping the dropcloth to the interior of the seed spreader.

 Here is the interior of the seeder all ready for dirt and plants!